 ||Pierce, St Croix

 |Sheboygan, WI Metro SA

 * The Metro SA includes counties in other states.

 ** Kenosha county is combined with Lake County, IL to form a Metropolitan Division rather than an Metro SA.

 The next table shows the counties that comprise each Balance of State (BOS) area:

 |Northwestern BOS 1

 In 2014, the Office of Management and Budget (OMB) redefined many of the nation’s Metropolitan Statistical Areas (MSA).

 At that time, they also gave states the opportunity to redefine their Balance of State (BOS) areas.
 These areas consist of counties that are not part of an MSA.
 Wisconsin

-has defined five such areas, the maximum allowed.
-The Occupational Employment Statistics (OES) program implemented these changes with the release of the May 2005 estimates.
+has defined four such areas.
+The Occupational Employment Statistics (OES) program implemented these changes with the release of the May 2015 estimates.